marrus-sh/ardipithecus/docs/Running-Mastodon/Administration-guide.md

 Administration guide
 ====================

-So, you have a working Mastodon instance... now what?
+So, you have a working Ardipithecus instance... now what?

 ## Turning into an admin